 Built by the Civilian Conservation Corps in the mid 1930’s, the Beartooth Highway is, for many, their first introduction to the A-B Wilderness.
 Along with the Going-to-the-Sun Highway in Montana, and Trail Ridge Road in Colorado, the Beartooth “All-American Road” is one of the most jaw-dropping high-elevation drives in the world.
 When it is open (between Memorial Day and early October), it serves as the northeast entrance to Cooke City and Yellowstone National Park.

 Finally, and perhaps most profoundly, the Absaroka-Beartooth Wilderness is still very much today like the authors of the Wilderness Act of 1964 envisioned Wilderness to be: “An area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 Undeveloped.
 Retaining its primeval character.
 Having outstanding opportunities for solitude.
 A source of primitive and unconfined recreation.
-With the imprint of man’s work substantially unnoticeable…” These are all phrases right out of the text of the Wilderness Act.
+With the imprint of man’s work substantially unnoticeable… These are phrases right out of the text of the Wilderness Act.
 For those who visit the Absaroka-Beartooth Wilderness Area, quintessential solitude and pristine wild land awaits.